MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

 ## Error handling

 - Throughout the whole process you'll take note of issues, and when appropriate, report those in the response
-- If prompt is empty, or if resulting JSON is empty → return empty segmentation JSON obj.
+- If prompt is empty, or if resulting JSON is empty → return a segmentation JSON obj with only a single filter group with an empty filter array.
 This is a failure, so explain why in errors array
 - Multiple issues?
 Combine related errors, report multiple if necessary.

 ### Error explanations